google/go-containerregistry/cmd/crane/doc/crane_append.md

-  -h, --help                         help for append -f, --new_layer strings            Path to tarball to append to image -t, --new_tag string               Tag to apply to resulting image -o, --output string                Path to new tarball of resulting image
+  -h, --help                         help for append -f, --new_layer strings            Path to tarball to append to image -t, --new_tag string               Tag to apply to resulting image
-      --set-base-image-annotations   If true, annotate the resulting image as being based on the base image
+      --oci                          If true, empty base image will have OCI media types instead of Docker -o, --output string                Path to new tarball of resulting image --set-base-image-annotations   If true, annotate the resulting image as being based on the base image
 ```